Josh Teague

-Joshua Baden Teague is an Australian politician.
+Joshua Baden Teague (born February 1975) is an Australian politician.
 He has been a Liberal member of the South Australian House of Assembly since the 2018 state election, representing Heysen.

 On 8 September 2020, he was elected as Speaker of the South Australian House of Assembly.
-He left the role on 12 October 2021 following a motion of no confidence moved in the chair, enabling his former Liberal Party colleague turned independent, Dan Cregan to ascend to the speakership.
+He left the role on 12 October 2021.
 In November 2021, he was appointed as Minister for Planning and Local Government, with the Attorney-General role intended to be acting only.
 He held these portfolios until his party lost the election at the 2022 state election.
+He was elected as Deputy Leader of the SA Liberal Party on 18 December 2024.

 Teague, a lawyer, is the son of former senator Baden Teague.